Wondering if multiple bank accounts for budgeting might help your family?

 - If you have 2 sources of primary income in your house, 3 months is probably fine

-- But if you have 1 source of primary income I would lean more towards the 6 month end (how far to lean would depend on how stable that job is.
+- But if you have 1 source of primary income I would lean more towards the 6-month end (how far to lean would depend on how stable that job is.
 If you’ve been employed under 2 years and/or your career/field has a tendency to change jobs every few years I would go 6 months for sure unless it’s REALLY easy to find new jobs in your field and area).

-- And if you are a freelancer or have inconsistent income I would go with 6 months
+- And if you are a freelancer or have an inconsistent income I would go with 6 months

 I think you get the idea.

 The greater the consistency and stability, the less you need.
-Of course I know nothing about your situation and I’m not a financial planner; I’m just telling you what works for me so this is no way should be considered financial, legal or professional advice.
+Of course, I know nothing about your situation and I’m not a financial planner; I’m just telling you what works for me so this is no way should be considered financial, legal or professional advice.

 How do I figure out what “household expenses” are?